yoonbuck/hcde439-www/src/5-transistors.md

 switches a fan on or off based on the current temperature and a threshold controlled by the user with a potentiometer.

-This is quite practical application of a fan and temperature sensor, and similar systems can be found in a number of household devices.
+This is a quite practical application of a fan and temperature sensor, and similar systems can be found in a number of household devices.
 For example, many computers contain fans designed to turn on or vary their speed based on temperature in order to cool the CPU or GPU.
 Thermostats use temperature sensors to switch heating,